Mutum (film): Production

 Wishing to create a fictional storyline based upon real world experiences, "Kogut spent more than a year in the Brazilian countryside, getting to know local farmers and their families' and then chose to cast her film from those communities.
-As they were inexperienced, the lead child actors own names were used was to make character identification easier for them.
+As they were inexperienced, the lead child actors' own names were used was to make character identification easier for them.

 Plot

 Thiago (Thiago da Silva Mariz) and his family live on a remote farm in the isolated backlands of Minas Gerais, Brazil.
 The family consists of his brutish father (João Miguel), his weak and ineffectual mother (Izadora Fernandes), his friendly Uncle Terez (Romulus Braga), his grandmother (Maria das Graças Leal Macedo), and his four siblings - Felipe (Wallison Felipe Leal Barroso), Juliana (Maria Juliana Souza de Oliveira), Brenda (Brenda Luana Rodrigues Lima), and João (João Vitor Leal Barroso).
 During an intense argument between his mother and father, Thiago cringes as his father accuses her of infidelity.
-Later, grandmother bans the Uncle Terez from the family home.
-His brother Felipe hurts his foot, and through lacking proper medical care he gets sick and dies.
+Later, grandmother bans Uncle Terez from the family home.
+His brother Felipe hurts his foot, and through lacking proper medical care, he gets sick and dies.
 His Uncle later confides that his father has killed a neighbor.
 Thiago is forced to confront separations and betrayal within the home, and slowly begins to understand as he faces and lets go of his childhood innocence.